bnahmedsoumaya00/Auth_screens_collection/Sign-up from odin/README.md

 # Odin Sign-Up Form Project

 ## 📌 Overview

 This is a sign-up form project from **The Odin Project** curriculum.
 It demonstrates HTML form structure, CSS styling for inputs and layout, and basic JavaScript for password validation.

+This page is part of a continuous journey and collection of authentication pages, each built using different technologies.
+Upcoming pages will feature React, Vue.js, Node.js, Express, MongoDB, and Firebase.

 The design includes:
 - A left sidebar with a background image and logo.